VedantSugandhi/VedantSugandhi/README.md

 <h1 align="center">Hi there👋, I'm Vedant Sugandhi</h1>
 <h3 align="center">A passionate FullStack developer with 3 years of industry experience in web development.</h3>

-🔭 I’m a recent graduate with a Master's in Computer Science from the University of Colorado, Denver, USA.
+🔭 I’m a recent graduate with a Master's in Computer Science from the University of Colorado, Denver, USA.<br>
-👯 I’m looking for Full time Opportunities in Software Engineering or Full Stack Development.
+👯 I’m looking for Full time Opportunities in Software Engineering or Full Stack Development.<br>
-🌱 I’m currently learning: React.
+🌱 I’m currently learning: React.<br>
-💬 Ask me about Java
+💬 Ask me about Java<br>
-😄 Pronouns: He/Him
+😄 Pronouns: He/Him<br>

 - 📫 How to reach me **vedantsugandhi95@gmail.com**